dynamsoft-docs/barcode-reader-docs/programming/dotnet/release-notes/dotnet-8.md

 - Improved the localization speed for the ScanDirectly mode.
 - Improved the localization accuracy for DataMatrix codes with a narrow quiet zone.

-### Fixed

-- Fixed a crash issue that could happen when conflicts occur on Linux.

 ### Feature Deprecated

 - DeblurLevel is now deprecated.
 It still works in this version but could be removed in the near future.
 We recommend using DeblurModes instead.